Need a Car Accident Lawyer in Lithonia, Georgia?

 After a car accident, 2 types of damages can be awarded, general damages and special damages.
 Damages refer to the money awarded in a case.
 Let’s discuss these two types of damages.

-General damages include things like: When you file your claim, you are suing for negligence that caused damages to you and your belongings.
+General damages are when you file your claim, you are suing for negligence that caused damages to you and your belongings.
 But it isn’t that simple because there are several different damages to consider.

 General damages encompass physical injuries to you.
 These do not include damages to personal property.
 Instead, the defendant must provide compensation for any pain and suffering that you feel.